Monorepo Setup

 dependenciesrule checks all origins: Use itscheckAllOriginsoption.

-Eslint Execution Context
+ESLint Execution Context

 Remember: Even when splitting the eslint configuration per-package, the files property is relative to where ESLint is executed (usually the repository root), not to the config file location.